• Skip to primary navigation

 1. My holiday rental property is leased out frequently.

-There are similar rules and regulations between a general rental property and a holiday home, such as claiming expenses for the property for the duration of the lease.
+There are similar rules and regulations between a general rental property and a holiday home.
+This includes dividing expenses between periods when the property is either rented or available, and those periods when it is off the commercial market.

-1. When you rent it out free of charge privately to friends, family or colleagues.
+1. Leased free of charge or discounted for friends, family or colleagues.

 2. Is my holiday home “genuinely available”?

-The ATO can crack down on holiday homeowners who don’t genuinely try to rent out their property.
+The ATO often crack down on holiday homeowners who don’t genuinely try to rent out their property.
 A few indicators of this include;

-• Unreasonably limited advertising, such as advertising only at work, to friends or outside common holiday periods.
+• Unreasonably limited advertising.
+For example: You advertise only at work, to friends or off peak periods only.

-• Unreasonable conditions for renting, such as requiring references for short stays or restricting children and pets, which significantly limits the pool of potential renters for a property.
+• Unreasonable restrictions, such as requesting references for short stays or banning children and pets.

-• Rejecting rental enquiries or offers for inadequate reasons.
+• Rejecting rental enquiries or offers for reasons that are unjustified.

-The ATO may review the above issues (and more) to determine if the property is genuinely a holiday rental property (or is a private holiday home).
+The ATO may review the issues like those above to determine if the property is a genuine holiday rental property or a private holiday home.

 3. My holiday rental property isn’t advertised and available right now

-If you don’t rent out the property at all, you cannot claim any expenses relating to the property.
-Hold on to your receipts anyway – when it comes time for you to sell, you’ll need to have those records to help determine your capital loss or gain.
+If you don’t rent out the property at all, you cannot claim any expenses related to the property.
+Hold on to your receipts anyway.
+When it comes time for you to sell, you need to have those records to help determine your capital loss or gain.

 4. How to divide holiday rental tax deductions between rental and private use